SamZak123/CodePath_Unit1/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-No challenges this week/part
-Fixed a bug from last week
+No challenges this week/part, and fixed a bug from last week

 ---